mrjavaguy/ericholton.me/input/posts/retail-planning-part-1.md

 I have decide that just showing how I am doing the functional exercises would be a little boring.
 Instead I am going to build an application from the beginning using what I have learned from the [*Functional Programming in C#*](https://www.manning.com/books/functional-programming-in-c-sharp) book.
 The application I will work on is a convertion of an Windows application into a web application, at the same time I will open source the code around it.
+The goal of these excersizes is to create a planning structure capable of handling multiple stores, regions and years, similar to the programs I executed originally for companies like Hot Topic

 ## Domain Description
 This application is a planning system for retailers.
 In this case it for brick and morter stores more than for web based retilers.